Query Parameter AuthenticationΒΆ

 Always configure INSECURE_QUERYPARAM_AUTH_ALLOWED_HOSTS in production to restrict which upstream servers can use this authentication method.
 An empty list [] allows any host.

-Via Admin UIยถ
+Via Admin UIΒΆ

-- Navigate to the Admin Panel at
+- Navigate to the Admin Panel (see Admin UI URL above)

-http://localhost:8000/admin/ - Click on the "Gateways" tab
+- Click on the "Gateways" tab

-- When adding or editing a gateway:
+When adding or editing a gateway:

-- Select "Query Parameter (INSECURE)" as the Authentication Type
+Select "Query Parameter (INSECURE)" as the Authentication Type

 - Read the security warning displayed